• Home

 Coconut butter is made with the dried and shredded inner fruit of the coconut (coconut flakes).

 You get all of the same health benefits as well.
-Coconut butter can be used as a spread on breads, crackers and pancakes.
+Coconut butter can be used as a spread on bread, crackers, and pancakes.

 zico-premium-coconut-water